dashort/ride/README.md

 5. Click **Deploy**.

 On first use, each user will be shown Google's OAuth consent screen asking to approve the above scopes.
 They must grant access for the web app to function correctly.

+## Response tracking

+The app logs rider replies to two auxiliary sheets:

+- `SMS_Responses`
+- `Email_Responses`

+Both sheets will be created automatically if they do not exist.
+The `Assignments` sheet should also include a `Notes` column so that rider responses can be appended to the relevant assignment.